Thailand: Politics and government

 Military and bureaucratic aristocrats fully controlled political parties between 1946 and the 1980s.
 Most parties in Thailand are short-lived.
 Between 1992 and 2006, Thailand had a two-party system.
-Later constitutions created a multi-party system where a single party cannot gain a majority in the house.
+Later constitutions created a multi-party system in which a single party cannot easily gain a majority in the House.

-A hereditary monarch serves as Thailand's head of state.
+A hereditary monarch serves as head of state.
 The current King of Thailand is Vajiralongkorn (Rama X), who has reigned since October 2016.
-The powers of the king are limited by the constitution and he is primarily a symbolic figurehead.
-However, the monarch still occasionally intervenes in Thai politics, as all constitutions pave the way for customary royal rulings.
-Some academics outside Thailand, including Duncan McCargo and Federico Ferrara, noted extraconstitutional role of the monarch through a "network monarchy" behind the political scenes.
-The monarchy is protected by the severe lèse majesté law, even though the people's attitude towards the institution varies from one reign to another.
+The powers of the king are limited by the constitution, and he is primarily a symbolic figurehead.
+However, the monarch still occasionally intervenes in politics, as all constitutions pave the way for customary royal rulings.
+Some academics outside Thailand, including Duncan McCargo and Federico Ferrara, note the extraconstitutional role of the monarch through a "network monarchy" behind the political scenes.